drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 such cases, trials for phonemes that are undefined on a given phonological feature were excluded from the training set for that classifier.

-After grid search, each classifier was re-fit using the best hyperparameters on the full set of training data.
-Held-out test data (trials from the other two English talkers) were then submitted to the classifiers, and the resulting classifications were recorded for each trial.
+After grid search, each classifier was re-fit on the full set of training data, using the best hyperparameters.
+Held-out test data (trials from the other two English talkers) were then submitted to the classifiers, and the resulting classifications <!--and classification probabilities-->were recorded for each trial.

 ## Aggregation of classifier results